Your VPS Is Naked.

 Package Audit

 See what repos you're trusting.
-Spoiler: it's probably too many.
+Sometimes a bit too many.

 Educational Mode